 Some masks are washable so that’s some good news.
 But, even the washable masks can be reused 2-3 times only.
 Many mask makers have come up with a novel idea.
 Many masks come with an outer washable mask with replaceable filters.
 Each purchase of a mask brings along a few filters.

 Never even think of exchanging masks among multiple users.
-A mask should be as private to you as….( you can complete the sentence; there are many similes for it).
-The life of N95 vs P95 masks is not significant.
+A mask should be as private to you as….(you can complete the sentence; there are many similes for it).
+Your life and safety is more significant than N95 vs P95 masks.

 WHAT ARE THE DUST MASK RATINGS?